hyperledger-labs/university-course/README.md

 6. Contribute with technical expertise in the form of small articles, such as this [introduction to the Libra Blockchain](https://towardsdatascience.com/the-libra-blockchain-technical-overview-part-i-5e872b0369c) or this [2020 review on blockchain interoperability](https://medium.com/coinmonks/blockchain-interoperability-in-2020-a-4-minute-review-e9589b1b1808).
 Such articles can be added to a special module, in which students read and discuss them.

-7. Add theory (slides, presentations, small videos) that can be used to complement the labs
+7. Add theory (slides, presentations, small videos) that can be used to complement the labs.

 To contribute code, documentation, and others, please check the [contributing guide](https://github.com/hyperledger-labs/university-course/blob/master/CONTRIBUTING.md).